top of page

 CARDIOLOGIST

-A medical doctor who specializes in the heart and circulation.
+A medical doctor who manages heart functioning

 CASE MANAGER